Hywan/LaMaisonVivante/dhw-ventilation/nilan/README.md

 $ cargo build --release
 ```

-The executable binary is located in `./target/release/nilan-reader`.
+The executable binary is located in `./target/release/nilan`.

 ## Usage

 Use `-h`/`--help` to get help:

 ```
-nilan-reader 0.2.0
+nilan 0.2.0

 USAGE:
     nilan-reader [FLAGS] [OPTIONS]